Enlil50/my_qmk/README.md

+# Elil_50 Corne keyboard QMK firmware implementation
 <img src="./Images/Keyboard_horizontal.jpg" width=max-width>

 This project is subdivided as it follows:
-1. An explaination of my custom firmware, written for the 6 columns [Corne keyboard](https://github.com/foostan/crkbd/) (a 42 keys ortholinear split keyboard), based on [QMK](https://github.com/qmk/qmk_firmware/) framework.
+1. An explaination of my custom firmware, written for the 6 columns [Corne keyboard V3](https://github.com/foostan/crkbd/) (a 42 keys ortholinear split keyboard), based on [QMK](https://github.com/qmk/qmk_firmware/) framework.
 2. An explaination on how to mount the trackpoint.
 3. My desktop enviroment shortcuts.

 # Just a keyboard for show?
-I coded, but I lose my hands in big keyboards: I couldn't learn touch typing and my eyes hurt each time I took a quick glance to the keyboard.<br/>
+I coded, but I my hands feel lost in big keyboards: I couldn't learn touch typing and my eyes hurt each time I took a quick glance to the keyboard.<br/>
 I coded, but my desk is comically high and I had the habit of pressing my wrists on its edges: my knuckles were literally bleeding for months due to circulation issues.
 I tried finding a comically high chair, but my knees started to ache; I bought a footrest, but it didn't solve anything.

 Then I dug into the ergonomic keyboard rabbit hole and found split keyboards.